*Note! Because of recent changes of the CEUR proceedings guidelines, be aware of the updated and more specified submission guidelines for papers.

 GamiFIN 2019 invites doctoral students (irrespective of stage in the program) to apply to the doctoral consortium.
 The doctoral consortium will provide all doctoral students the opportunity to develop and discuss their research among other students and leading scholars.
 Any research presented at the consortium can also be submitted as a paper/poster in the conference, but the consortium will allow the attendees to more extensively develop their papers in collaboration with the conference chairs and keynotes, as well as other students.

-More details about the submission process will be announced later, but if you have any questions related to the conference, please contact:
+If you have any questions related to the conference, please contact: